R Tutorials by William B. King, Ph.D.

 > Joy

-> islands # Only first four lines of output shown.
+> islands # Only the first four lines of output are shown here.

 Africa Antarctica Asia Australia